Azure/simdem/README.md

-OBThis project provides ways to write tutorials in markdown that then become interactive demo's and automated tests.
+This project provides ways to write tutorials in markdown that then become interactive demo's and automated tests.
 You can run in a number of different modes: